[ degrees ]

 Applying for the D.M.A. program

 Candidates for a Yale D.M.A. must have completed a Master of Music degree or equivalent prior to matriculating in the program.
+Those who have already received a D.M.A. from another institution are not eligible to apply.
 Applications for the D.M.A. are due in the fall semester.
 Applicants are then examined and auditioned in the subsequent spring for admission to Yale that fall.
 As part of the application process, applicants must:

-- pass examinations in history, analysis, and musicianship, as well as assessments in keyboard proficiency and a second language; and
+- Pass examinations in history, analysis, and musicianship, as well as assessments in keyboard proficiency and a second language

 NOTE: This is only a summary of the D.M.A. program.
 For comprehensive information, please see the School of Music Bulletin.